Generalized affine Springer theory and Hilbert schemes on planar curves: Hilbert Schemes of Points on Curve Singularities

 We now describe $M_v \cong \hat{\cV}^v/G(\cO)$.
-By the Iwasawa decomposition of $G(\cK)$, we can choose to represent elements of $Gr_G$ by an upper-triangular matrix in $G(\cK)$ of the form $h = t^{-A} + u$, where $u$ is strictly upper triangular.\footnote{We parameterize $h$ with $t^{-A}$ as opposed to $t^A$ so that our fixed points are labeled by positive cocharacters; i.e. positive linear combinations of the usual basis vector for the cocharacter lattice of $T \subset GL_n$.} Moreover, we can always use $G(\cO)$ to make the (non-zero) $u_{ij}$ Laurent polynomials and with no terms of degree larger than $-A_i-1$, c.f. \cite{LS}.
+By the Iwasawa decomposition of $G(\cK)$, we can choose to represent elements of $Gr_G$ by a lower-triangular matrix in $G(\cK)$ of the form $h = t^{-A} + q$, where $q$ is strictly lower triangular.
+Moreover, we can always use $G(\cO)$ to make the (non-zero) $q_{ij}$ Laurent polynomials and with no terms of degree larger than $-A_i-1$, c.f. \cite{LS}.
 We interpret $A$ as a cocharacter of $T\subset GL_n$.